oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 > To-Do:  Need to clean up (or possibly remove) the end matter related to exporting GDocs to MD

-> To-Do:  Add some words about exporting Diagrams.net to other formats and re-importing those files.

 > To-Do:  Determine if table formatting needs improvement

 > To-Do:  Polish introductory text in Annex C